Nitin26-ck/Python/linear_algebra/README.md

     - changeComponent(pos,value) : changes the specified component.

 - function zeroVector(dimension)
-    - returns a zero vector of 'dimension'
+    - it returns a zero vector of 'dimension'
 - function unitBasisVector(dimension,pos)
-    - returns a unit basis vector with a One at index 'pos' (indexing at 0)
+    - it returns a unit basis vector with a One at index 'pos' (indexing at 0)
 - function axpy(scalar,vector1,vector2)
-    - computes the axpy operation
+    - it computes the axpy operation
 - function randomVector(N,a,b)
-    - returns a random vector of size N, with random integer components between 'a' and 'b'.
+    - it returns a random vector of size N, with random integer components between 'a' and 'b'.

 ### class Matrix
 -